 November is a time for giving thanks, starting holiday preparations, and of course, celebrating small business!
-That’s right—November 26 is Small Business Saturday.
+That’s right—the Saturday after Thanksgiving is Small Business Saturday.
 This day provides a great opportunity to promote your business and engage with your target audience.
 However, if you want to get the most out of this holiday, there’s a lot to consider.
 This post serves as a guide to help you come up with an effective marketing plan for Small Business Saturday.

 What is Small Business Saturday?